BrandtKruger/audio-recorder/README.md

 - The `base.en` model is recommended for English meetings
 - **Live recording**: Transcriptions appear in real-time as you speak.
 The app processes audio in chunks for better responsiveness
 - **Chunk size**: Smaller chunks (3-5 seconds) provide faster feedback, larger chunks (10+ seconds) may be more accurate
+- **Speaker diarization**: Uses pyannote-rs for speaker identification.
+On first use, models will be downloaded from Hugging Face (requires internet).
+The current implementation uses gap-based speaker assignment - full embedding-based clustering is in development for improved accuracy

 ## Windows-Specific Instructions